casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 CEP PR: [casperlabs/ceps#0012](https://github.com/casperlabs/ceps/pull/0012)

-Trust in the security & integrity of the Casper network is a necessary precursor to its success.
-Addressing, and being seen to be addressing, AML/CFT concerns, is a pillar of establishing such trust.
-Protocol level controls, augmented by off-chain social consensus mechanisms, must serve to bring such AML/CFT concerns to the foreground.
-Failure to do so will reduce the risk appetite, and hence capital allocation, of prospective network investors (small & large).
+A permission-less network operating within the context of unregulated markets naturally attracts significant scepticism in respect of AML/CFT concerns.
+Establishing a deep degree of trust in the security & integrity of the Casper network is a necessary precursor to its success.
+Thus protocol mechanisms augmented by a form of off-chain social consensus, must be seen to bring such AML/CFT concerns to the foreground.
+Failure to do so will reduces risk appetite, and hence capital allocation, of prospective network investors (small & large).

 Nowhere are the above facts more pertinent than when permitting new entities to onboard as network validators.
 At genesis, the validator set is assumed to be of sufficient integrity so as to **safely** bootstrap the network, i.e. the emphasis at launch is correctness not throughput.
 However post-genesis, the validator set will mutate at a fairly regular cadence in response to one or all of the following events:

 - new validators obtaining permission to join via an auction;
 - honest validators voluntarily leaving;
 - byzantine validators being ejected by the protocol.

-This CEP focusses upon the process of **securely** onboarding new validators.
-It frames such a process within non-trivial security, infrastructure, engagement & token contextual considerations.
-In particular it focusses upon the following 3 use cases:
+This CEP reviews the process of **securely** onboarding new validators.
+It frames such a process within non-trivial security, infrastructure & token-economics considerations.
+It focusses upon the following 3 use cases:

 - a validator acting on the behalf of themselves;
 - a validator acting on the behalf of themselves & delegators;